iifl-logo

 n) Policy on Subsidiary & Material Subsidiary Company

-In terms of Section 134(5) of the Companies Act, 2013, your Directors make the following statements:
+Pursuant to the provisions of Section 134(5) of the Companies Act, 2013, your Directors hereby confirm that:

-> that in the preparation of the annual financial statements for the year ended March 31, 2024, the applicable accounting standards have been followed along with proper explanation relating to material departures, if any;
+• In the preparation of the annual financial statements for the year ended March 31, 2025, the applicable accounting standards have been followed, along with proper explanations for any material departures, if any;

-> that such accounting policies have been selected and applied consistently and judgments and estimates have been made that are reasonable and prudent so as to give a true and fair view of the state of affairs of the Company as at March 31, 2024 and of the profit and loss of the company for that period;
+• Appropriate accounting policies have been consistently applied, and reasonable and prudent judgments and estimates have been made, so as to present a true and fair view of the state of affairs of the Company as on March 31, 2025, and of the profit and loss for the financial year ended on that date;

-> that systems to ensure compliance with the provisions of all applicable laws are in place and are adequate and operating effectively
+• Proper systems have been put in place to ensure compliance with all applicable laws, and these systems are adequate and functioning effectively

 During the year under review, the credit ratings have reaffirmed as CRISIL A/Stable for long term borrowing and CRISIL A1 for short term borrowings.